Note: This course will be offered in the fall, spring and summer.

 Timing of the Internship

 - Fall semester: The start date of the internship must be no earlier than the first day of classes.
-The end date must be no later than the end of fall final exams.
+The end date must be no later than the last day of classes.

 - Spring semester: The start date of the internship must be on/or after January 1st.
-The end date must be no later than the end of spring final exams.
+The end date must be no later than the last day of classes.

 - Summer: The start date of the internship must be after the end of spring final exams, and the end date must be no later than August 31.